Fast-Converging Distributed Signal Estimation in Topology-Unconstrained Wireless Acoustic Sensor Networks: Simulation Results

 \section{Simulation Results}

 In this section, the simulation results are presented and discussed.
-In order to accurately evaluate the convergence properties of \gls*{dansep}, simulations are conducted using the true theoretical \glspl*{scm} computed from the steering matrices themselves.
-The performance of \gls*{dansep} is systematically compared to that of \gls*{tidanse} and of \gls*{danse} (the latter when assuming an equivalent \gls*{fc} \gls*{wasn}).
+In order to accurately evaluate the convergence properties of \gls*{dansep}, simulations are first conducted using the true theoretical \glspl*{scm} computed from the steering matrices themselves.
 In~\secref{subsec:res_static}, static \gls*{wasn} topologies are considered, where the links between nodes remain unchanged throughout the experiment, to assess the impact of the tree-pruning strategy as introduced in~\secref{subsec:pruning_strategy_discussion}.
 In~\secref{subsec:res_dyn}, dynamic \gls*{wasn} topologies are introduced to showcase the robustness of \gls*{dansep} to topology-modifying events such as link failures.
-In~\secref{subsec:res_gevd}, the performance of the \gls*{gevddansep} algorithm introduced in~\secref{subsec:implementation_aspects} is demonstrated, also in settings where the number of latent sources ($S$) is larger than the dimension of the fused signals exchanged between nodes ($Q$).
+In~\secref{subsec:res_gevd}, the performance of the \gls*{gevddansep} algorithm introduced in~\secref{subsec:implementation_aspects} is demonstrated, also in settings where the number of latent sources ($S$) is larger than the dimension of the fused signals ($Q$).